mustafaelzowawi/credit-risk-prediction-model/README.md

 ---

-*This project demonstrates advanced machine learning techniques for credit risk assessment, showcasing the complete journey from raw data to production-ready models.
+*This project demonstrates advanced machine learning techniques for credit risk assessment, showcasing the complete journey from raw data to deployment-ready models.
 The systematic approach to handling class imbalance, missing data, and feature engineering provides a robust foundation for real-world financial applications.*